Umuzi-org/ACN-syllabus/content/projects/morse-code/_index.md

 Make sure to cater for punctuation marks and all special characters.

-Include the following assertions in your code:
+- Include the following assertions in your code:

   - Assert that the output and input both have the same number of characters represented.
-Use the string `the number of input and output characters is not the same` when both input and output characters are not equal.
+Use the string `the number of letter characters is not equal to the number of morse code characters` when both input and output characters are not equal.
   - Assert that there are the right number of spaces represented in the output.
-Use the string `the number of input and output space characters is not the same` when both input and output space characters are not equal.
+Use the string `the number of letter space characters is not equal to the number of morse code space characters` when both input and output space characters are not equal.

-Make sure that when you do this, your code remains clean and dry.

 ## Resources